Evaporating Liquidity in USD China HY Bond Market

 - unexpeccted default of CERCG (China Energy Reserve Chemical Group) on 250m bonds due 28 May

-- NDRC halted quotas for solar projects due to overcapacity
+- NDRC, China's economic planner, halted financing quotas for solar projects due to overcapacity

 - NDRC asked developpers to issue only to repay bonds, not to develop new projects